kamperemu/jp-mpv-conf/README.md

 - Open video file with subtitles in mpv (subtitle files will auto load if they are in the same folder with same name as video file).
 - Open [TexthookerUI](https://renji-xd.github.io/texthooker-ui/) (download offline version [here](https://raw.githubusercontent.com/Renji-XD/texthooker-ui/main/docs/index.html)) and connect to the websocket port.
 - Wait for unknown word and add it to anki through texthooker and yomitan.
-- Tab back to MPV and Ctrl + a to send paused sentence audio and image (align paused subtitle appropriately).
+- Tab back to MPV and ctrl + a to send paused sentence audio and image (align paused subtitle appropriately).
 - Resume watching after updated note message popup.

 ## Interface and Keybinds
-- The user interface is minimal and customizable.
+- The user interface is minimal.
 - The progress bar visibility reacts to cursor proximity to the bottom of the screen.
 - Press right click to pull up a menu.
 The menu has GUI for playlist, subtitles, secondary subtitles, subtitle lines, audio tracks and keybindings.
 ### Optional: Advanced configuration